J. Gresham Machen: Early adulthood

 In 1898, the 17-year-old Machen began studying at Johns Hopkins University for his undergraduate degree, and performed sufficiently well to gain a scholarship.
 He majored in classics and was a member of the Phi Kappa Psi fraternity.
-Machen was a brilliant scholar and in 1901 was elected to the Phi Beta Kappa Society after graduation.
+Machen was a brilliant scholar and in 1901 was elected to Phi Beta Kappa society after graduation.

 Despite having some indecisiveness about his future, in 1902 Machen opted to study theology at Princeton Seminary, while simultaneously studying a Master of Arts in philosophy at Princeton University.

-He also pursued theological studies in Germany for a year in 1905.
+He also pursued theological studies at the Universities of Marburg and of Goettingen for the academic year of 1905-06, where he was introduced to the German history-of-religions school which approached the biblical text through materialist history and scientific methods.
 In a letter to his father, he admitted being thrown into confusion about his faith because of the liberalism taught by Professor Wilhelm Herrmann.
 Although he had an enormous respect for Herrmann, his time in Germany and his engagement with Modernist theologians led him to reject the movement and embrace conservative Reformed theology more firmly than before.

 Pre-war period

 In 1906, Machen joined the Princeton Seminary as an instructor in the New Testament, after receiving an assurance that he would not have to sign a statement of faith.
 Among his Princeton influences were Francis Landey Patton, who had been the prosecutor in a nineteenth-century heresy trial, and B. B. Warfield, whom he described as the greatest man he had ever met.
 Warfield maintained that correct doctrine was the primary means by which Christians influenced the surrounding culture.
 He emphasized a high view of scripture and the defence of supernaturalism.
 It appears that under their influence Machen resolved his crisis of faith.
-In 1914, he was ordained and the next year he became an Assistant Professor of New Testament studies.
+In 1914, he was ordained and the next year he became an assistant professor of New Testament studies.

-Machen did not serve "conventionally" during the First World War, but instead went to France with the YMCA to do volunteer work near and at the front—a task he continued with for some time after the war.
+Machen did not serve "conventionally" during the First World War, but instead went to France with the YMCA to do volunteer work near and at the front—a task he continued for some time after the war.
 Though not a combatant, he witnessed first-hand the devastations of modern warfare.
 Suspicious of his family friend Woodrow Wilson's project of spreading democracy and of imperialism, he was staunchly opposed to the war, and upon returning to the US, he saw that many of the provisions of, "the Treaty of Versailles constituted an attack upon international and interracial peace....
 [W]ar will follow upon war in a wearisome progression."